ashmisinha/node-todo-cicd/README.md

+## Prerequisites

+1. Open port 8000 from your instance's inbound rule (security group) of the server
+2. Docker is installed and running on your server.

 ## Follow below steps in Jenkins for this project -

 1. Create a new project in Jenkins and add a brief instruction about the project.